venetak/natural-language-parser/README.md

     modalVerbs: ['should'],
 }
 ```
-<mark>If some of the above listed word classes is missing the parser will use the built in dictionary.</mark>
+<mark>If some of the above listed word classes is missing the parser will use the built-in dictionary.</mark>
-The dictionary is case insensitive.
+The dictionary is not case insensitive.

 ### Custom dictionary file
 If you want to use a dictionary from a custom-named file that is not in the root of the repo - you can use a `nlpconfig.js` file.
 The config file must be located in the root of the repo and it must have the **dictionaryPath** property: